-What you can do: If the warning light comes on while you are driving, it means the ABS is not working properly.
+What to do: If the warning light comes on while you are driving, it means the ABS is not working properly.
 Your brakes will still work, but the ABS might not engage if you need to make an emergency stop.
 If the light remains on, you need to have a mechanic diagnose the ABS light issue as soon as possible.

 4. Tire pressure warning light

 What it means: According to your tire pressure monitor system, at least one of your tires is running low on pressure.

 What to do: Head to your closest petrol station and add air as necessary.

 What it means: If your car is running on diesel, this is the glow plug indicator.
 Due to the nature of diesel engines, they require some extra help when first starting up at a cold temperature.
 The glow plug is a heating element that is activated during startup when the temperature of the engine is too low.